hmcts/ops-runbooks/database/README.md

   ![Connecting to DB](../images/connecting.png)

 ## Executing Queries
-Once on the bastion server you can execute queries against the db in any number of ways, below are some suggestions
+You can execute queries in any number of ways, below are some suggestions

 ### Small queries